Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 ### Natural 1s and 20s

 Rolling a 1 or 20 on a d20 roll is referred to as a natural 1 or natural 20.
 When making an attack roll or ability check, rolling a natural 1 is always an automatic failure, while a natural 20 is always an automatic success, regardless of the final result after modifiers are applied.
-Saving throws attempted during social encounters, and death saving throws, can also roll natural 1s and 20s.
+Saving throws attempted during social encounters, and death Saving Throws, can also roll natural 1s and 20s.

 ### Advantage & Disadvantage

-A number of situations and conditions give creatures :d20-adv:**Advantage** or :d20-disadv:**Disadvantage** on d20 rolls.
+A number of situations and conditions give creatures :d20-adv: **Advantage** or :d20-disadv: **Disadvantage** on d20 rolls.

-A creature that makes a roll with :d20-adv:**Advantage** rolls two d20 dice separately, and uses the higher of the two results.
-If they have :d20-disadv:**Disadvantage**, they choose the lower of the two.
+A creature that makes a roll with :d20-adv: **Advantage** rolls two d20 dice separately, and uses the higher of the two results.
+If they have :d20-disadv: **Disadvantage**, they choose the lower of the two.

-When multiple instances of :d20-adv:**Advantage** or :d20-disadv:**Disadvantage** occcurs, each instance beyond the first adds a `+2` or `-2` modifier to the roll, respectively.^HB^
+When multiple instances of :d20-adv: **Advantage** or :d20-disadv: **Disadvantage** occcurs, each instance beyond the first adds a `+2` or `-2` modifier to the roll, respectively.^HB^

 ### Difficulty Class

-A Difficulty Class (or DC) is a number rolled against when making ability checks or saving throws.
+A Difficulty Class (or DC) is a number rolled against when making ability checks or Saving Throws.
 It represents how difficult a task is to accomplish.
 The number is determined by the the task attempted – or in the case of saves – the spell, condition, or action that has to be overcome.

 | Task Difficulty | DC |
 | --- | :-: |